 Visual clues like a pool table in the room, a sleeper sofa in the corner, or fictional novels next to business books in the bookshelf may disqualify that room entirely.
-A possible exception for builders includes areas where you store inventory or product samples.
+Two possible exceptions are areas in which you store inventory or product samples and cases in which the home is being used as a daycare facility.